-The following article is the March 2024 Update of the Framework for Analysis for the Efficient Resolution of Disputes before the European Unified Patent Court, published in May 2023 in The Sedona Conference Journal, solely for distribution and dialogue at the 2024 Sedona Conference on Global Intellectual Property Litigation.
+The following article is the March 2024 Update of the Framework for Analysis for the Efficient Resolution of Disputes before the European Unified Patent Court, published in May 2023 in The Sedona Conference Journal.
 The update reflects case law that has emerged since the start of UPC proceedings in June 2023.